SAMBAZON is an acronym that stands for ‘SustAinable Management of the Brazilian AmaZON’...and we mean every bit of it.

 We’ve donated $54,252 to farmers and families support to date.

 People in emerging markets have traditionally been exploited for their labor or raw materials.
-In the case of Açaí, we realized that the middelemen were purchasing berries from the farmers at a very low cost and, after changing hands many times, only the people at the top saw a large profit.
+In the case of Açaí, we realized that the middlemen were purchasing berries from the farmers at a very low cost and, after changing hands many times, only the people at the top saw a large profit.
 We don’t believe the ones who do the hardest work, the farmers, should see the smallest amount of profit.
 So, we created a direct model that supports the farmers by eliminating the middlemen.
 We can afford to pay farmers premium value for their fruit, giving them the chance to maximize their profit.
-We even set a minimum base price for all fruit we purchase at the beginning of every year, guaranteeing we will always pay at or over this base price, regardless of market fluctuations!
+We even set a minimum base price for all fruit we purchase at the beginning of every year, with the aim of always paying at or over this base price, regardless of market fluctuations!

 SAMBAZON also provides training and assistance for the best practices for Açaí harvesting.
 We have created an upward cycle of sustainable development in the local community!
 By offering yearly training courses and sharing best practices in Açaí growth, harvesting, agribusiness and management, locals are empowered to take control of their economic future by using renewable resources to make a living while simultaneously protecting the biodiversity of the Amazon Rainforest.